Scams and Fraud

 - They may say that there is a serious problem with your immigration status, and that you need to pay a fine, an administration fee or send a payment for some other reason.

-- Most commonly, payment is demanded to be made using Western Union as soon as possible, supposedly to prevent further action or investigation by INIS or GNIB.
+- Most commonly, payment is demanded to be made using Western Union as soon as possible, supposedly to prevent further action or investigation by ISD or GNIB.

 - The caller will usually speak very dramatically or urgently to encourage you to panic.
 This is a typical technique used by fraudsters to pressure you to make a payment before you can consult with your college.

-The main thing to remember is that no official state service or institution will ever ask for payment over the phone or via services such as Western Union.
+Remember, no official government service or institution will ever ask for payment over the phone or via services such as Western Union.
 If anyone ever asks for payment over the phone, always ask someone in your college, for example in the International Office, for advice.

 What to do if you receive a call (or email/message) you suspect may be a scam